Add Data and Visualize Results

 -

-By specifying an AIDR policy, you choose which detections to run on the data sent to AIDR, making results available for analysis, alerting, and integration with enforcement points.
+By specifying an AIDR policy, you control which detections run on the data sent to AIDR, making results available for analysis, alerting, and integration with enforcement points.
 Policies can detect malicious activity, sensitive data exposure, topic violations, and other AI-specific risks.
 You can use existing policies or create new ones on the Policies page.

 No Policy, Log Only